 Improved Communication & Understanding Between the Couple

 A relationship is made up of individuals, and as individuals, we bring our own personal history, personality, needs, hopes and desires to our relationships.
-As a result, even the most exceptional couple will never see eye to eye on every issue.
-To be able to come together and share our lives (or an aspect of our lives) with another human being, there will always be the need for discussion, compromise and negotiation.
+As a result, even the most exceptional couple will not see eye to eye on every issue.
+Coming together with another human being to share our lives, or part of our lives, requires discussion, compromise, negotiation and communication.

 Strong communication skills (talking and listening) will allow you to resolve problems big and small, and will help keep your relationship strong even during times of severe stress.